Nuclear winter: 2021

-Coupe et al. report the simulation of a El Niño effect lasting several years after six nuclear scenarios ranging from 5 to 150 Tg soot under the CESM-WACCM4 model.
+Coupe et al. report the simulation of an El Niño effect lasting several years after six nuclear scenarios ranging from 5 to 150 Tg soot under the CESM-WACCM4 model.
 They term the change a "Nuclear Niño" and describe various changes in the ocean currents.

 2022

 Percent of the world's population dead from a nuclear war per simulations by Xia et al. (2022, see esp. their Table 1) with models fit thereto.
 The vertical axis is the percent of the world's population expected to die within a few years after a one-week long nuclear war that injects between 1.5 and 150 Tg (teragrams = million metric tons) of smoke (soot) into the stratosphere, shown on the top axis.
 The bottom axis is the total megatonnage (number of nuclear weapons used times average yield) simulated to produce the quantity of soot plotted on the top axis.
 "IND-PAK" marks a range of hypothetical nuclear wars between India (IND) and Pakistan (PAK).
 "USA-RUS" marks a simulated nuclear war between the US (USA) and Russia (RUS).
-"PRK" = a simulated nuclear war in which North Korea (the People's Republic of Korea, PRK) used their existing nuclear arsenal estimated at 30 weapons with an average yield of 17 kt without nuclear retaliation by an adversary.
+"PRK" = a simulated nuclear war in which North Korea (the People's Republic of Korea, PRK) used their existing nuclear arsenal estimated at 30 weapons with an average yield of 17 kt.

 According to a peer-reviewed study published in the journal Nature Food in August 2022, a full-scale nuclear war between the United States and Russia, which together hold more than 90% of the world's nuclear weapons, would kill 360 million people directly and more than 5 billion indirectly by starvation during a nuclear winter.

 Another paper published that year, from the Tohoku University Earth science scholar Kunio Kaiho, compared the impact of nuclear winter scenarios on marine and terrestrial animal life with that of historical extinction events.
 Kaiho estimated that a minor nuclear war (which he defined as a nuclear exchange between India and Pakistan or an event of equivalent magnitude) would cause extinctions of 10–20% of species on its own, while a major nuclear war (defined as a nuclear exchange between United States and Russia) would cause the extinctions of 40–50% of animal species, which is comparable to some of the "Big Five" mass extinction events.
 For comparison, what he considered the most likely scenario of anthropogenic climate change, with 3 C-change of warming by 2100 and 3.8 C-change by 2500, would send around 12–14% of animal species extinct under the same methodology.